 Diagnostic Process: X-rays, ultrasound, or magnetic resonance imaging (MRI) may be used to rule out fractures or to determine the severity of the sprain.

 Rehab Management: Most ankle sprains warrant “PRICE” therapy, consisting of protection, relative rest, ice, compression, and elevation to reduce swelling, minimize pain, and restore range of motion.
 More conservative approaches may utilize a walking boot and rest in early care.
-Rehabilitation is intended to optimize function and strengthen the ankle, using appropriate exercises.
+Your physical medicine and rehabilitation (PM&R) physician, also known as a physiatrist, may prescribe a rehabilitation plan intended to optimize function and strengthen the ankle, using appropriate exercises.
 Pain can be relieved with oral or topical medications and by reducing swelling.
 Using ankle supports, such as elastic bandages or tape, encourages a faster return to sports and work compared to complete immobilization of the ankle.
+For those with persistent symptoms, your physiatrist may recommend and perform different procedures to help recovery and the healing process.

-Other Resources for Patients and Families: Physicians work with patients and coaches or employers as well as with athletic trainers, physical therapists, and orthotists.
+Other Resources for Patients and Families: PM&R physicians work with patients and coaches or employers as well as with athletic trainers, physical therapists, and orthotists.
 Patients should be taught appropriate home exercises and balance training, and athletes should receive a sport-specific program.